-The concept of amassing a large number of aircraft, launched from a mobile airfield, which can have a devastating impact on the enemy's readiness for war, belonged to the Japanese forces.
-The decimation of the U.S. Pacific fleet at Pearl Harbor, Hawaii, in late 1941 was the result of this idea.
-Most battles of World War II were fought at sea, making technological advancements for the naval forces a must.
+The concept of amassing many aircraft, from a mobile airfield, having devastating impact on the enemy's readiness for war, belonged to the Japanese forces.
+This led to the decimation of the U.S. Pacific fleet at Pearl Harbor, Hawaii, in 1941.
+Most battles of World War II were fought at sea which required the naval forces to be technologically sound.

 USS Bennington (CV-20)